What is a Deposition in Law or Court?

 How to Answer a Trick Deposition Question

-Q: How many seconds passed from the time you first saw the defendant’s car and the impact?
+Q: How many seconds passed from when you first saw the defendant’s car and the impact?
 A: I do not know.

 Q: Was it more than 30 seconds?